caplin/FlexLayout/README.md

 ## Tab Attributes

 Attributes allowed in nodes of type 'tab'.

-Inherited defaults will take there value from the associated global attributes (see above).
+Inherited defaults will take their value from the associated global attributes (see above).

 | Attribute | Default | Description  |